 Try to share some of the day-to-day parenting tasks so your little one connects with you more and knows you can be fun.
 You can read them a book daily, even if it’s reading the same book a few times.

 Kids love story-reading sessions, especially when you make sound effects while you read.
-You can give them a bath and simply let the child play in the water.
-Other tasks may include changing their clothes, putting them to sleep, or watching some cartoons with them.
+You can bathe them and let the child play in the water.
+Other tasks may include changing their clothes, putting them to sleep, or watching cartoons with them.

 Praise your Toddler